apache/infrastructure-testapp/README.md

     tag: 'master'
 ~~~

-It should then install the pips, enable the service as laid out in systemd.service and run it, producing a "test app still works" every minute in syslog.
+It should then install the pips, enable the service as laid out in the testapp.service systemd script and run it, producing a "test app still works" every minute in syslog.